-Feldstein is regularly quoted as a media analyst by leading outlets in the U.S. and abroad and has testified as an expert witness on First Amendment issues before Congress and in court, most recently on behalf of WikiLeaks founder Julian Assange.
+Feldstein is regularly quoted as a media analyst by leading outlets in the U.S. and abroad, and has testified as an expert witness on First Amendment issues before Congress and in court, most recently on behalf of WikiLeaks founder Julian Assange.

 He has traveled to more than 30 countries and lectured around the world on investigative reporting, censorship, freedom of the press, and journalism history and ethics.

-- “How Sinclair Became the Most Insidious Force in Local TV News,” The Washington Post, April 10, 2018.
+- “How Sinclair Became the Most Insidious Force in Local TV News,” Washington Post, April 10, 2018.

+Journalism history, ethics and malpractice.
 Media and politics.
-Journalism history, ethics and malpractice.
 Broadcast news.
 Investigative reporting.
 Leaks and whistleblowers.
 Scandal coverage.
 Presidents and the press.
 First Amendment: libel and defamation; censorship and national security; subpoenas of reporters; use of hidden cameras; undercover reporting; ambush interviews.

 JOUR 360/660: News Writing & Reporting II: Broadcast